regularjs/guide/en/core/binding.md

 #Data-binding and Life-cycle

-Data-binding is the core to realize the data-driven component. in regularjs, data-binding is based on watcher system. there are some methods which is important in this system
+Data-binding is the core to realize data-driven component.
+In regularjs, data-binding is based on watcher system. there are some methods which are important in this system:

 <a name="watch"></a>
 ### 1 `component.$watch(expression, handler)`

-create a watcher , and return a watchid that used for `$unwatch`.
+create a watcher, return a watchid that can be used for `$unwatch`.

 __Arguments__

-  * expression [Expression| Array | String] -
+  * expression [Expression| Array | String]
-    - Expression:
+    - Expression: real `Expression` object
     - String: will be preprocessed by `Regular.expression` to become `Expression`
-    - Array: any Expression changed in Array, will trigger the watcher. the params passed to handler is the current values of all item in Array.
+    - Array: array of Expression or String.
+Any Expression changed in the Array will trigger the watcher. the params passed to handler is the current value of all items in Array.
   * handler(newvalue, oldvalue) [Function]
     - newvalue:  current value of the Expression
     - oldvalue:  previous value of the Expression